PerezHz/TaylorIntegration.jl/docs/src/example1.md

 ```
 Note that, the accuracy imposed in terms of the actual value
 of the exact solution means that the difference between the computed
-and the exact solutions is essentially in the last significant digit.
+and the exact solutions is essentially in the last three figures.